sbabic/swupdate/_sources/roadmap.rst.txt

 ========

 - add support for asymmetryc encryption
-- add a way to share symmetric keys (similar as done in TLS)
+- add support to encrypted sw-description

 Support for evaluation boards
 =============================